jenineharris/foundation-biostat-2021/README.md

 **Participation and professionalism (5%)**

 Participating in team work and the class Discussion Board and/or zoom activities, providing feedback to the instructor and teaching assistant via course evaluations, and treating your fellow students, teaching assistants, and instructors (regular and guest) in a professional manner are required and will be translated into the professionalism score.
 Send an email with your mailing address to Dr. Harris (harrisj@wustl.edu) if you would like her to send you book and class hex stickers through the mail :-).

+**Late work is not accepted.
+Specific late work policies:**

+*What happens if I don't submit the course project during checkpoints?* The project will not be scored and the percentage available for the checkpoint will be *added to the weight of your final submission*.
+Because a small number of points (about 5% of points) for the final project are earned by making revisions based on feedback during checkpoints, those points will only be available to you if you submit drafts at one or more of the checkpoints or, if you miss the checkpoints, Dr. Harris will provide an unscored review *one time* if the project is submitted via email at least 2 weeks prior to the final project due date.
+Without incorporating feedback from scored checkpoints or an unscored review, a 100% grade on the final will not be possible.

+Run the following code in R Studio `cowsay::say(what = "Do or do not.
+There is no try.",by = "yoda")`, try changing the saying inside the quote marks to something else and try changing "yoda" to "cat" or "cow" or another animal.
+Copy and post your results and code to the discussion board.

+*What happens if I have to miss book club?* You will still be reviewed by your team for your participation in planning for book club and that will influence your professionalism score for the course.
+In lieu of your actual attendance at book club for the 10%, you have the option to take a score of zero or to submit a 750-1000 word paper discussing the topics from the book club night.
+This paper is due by the final course meeting.

+*What happens if my statistics in the wild is late?* Your score will be 0.
+Start early so that even if you have difficult life event(s) late in the semester you still have something to submit!

 **Schedule**